 SPRING will assess the application based on the SME's needs, the project scope and competency of the service provider in improving the SME’s business capabilities.
 All applications are subject to SPRING’s approval.

-Step 1: Pre-application
+Step 1: Before you apply

 Step 2: Application

 - Read the SPRING Grant Portal Access Rights Guide to understand who in your company can access and submit the application.